 Int Student helps UK Economy

 The UK is home to world-class educational facilities; hence it is no surprise that it is a popular choice for international students.
 The higher education sector generates over £73 billion in output for the economy while accommodating over 750,000 full-time jobs.
 Approximately 230,000 students arrive in the United Kingdom to begin their university studies.
 As a result, Sheffield has reaped the most significant economic benefits.
 However, the tuition fee for UK universities is relatively high, and studying in the UK comes with a slew of additional costs for international students.
 An international student arrives in the UK; they begin with renting, bills, food, and many daily activities at a higher price.
 But, overall, these students provide a significant boost to the economy.
 International students are worth ten times the expense of hosting them in the UK.
 If overseas students do not spend as much, several local businesses may collapse, and many people will lose their jobs.
 According to the analysis, the UK produces more than £25 billion from international students alone.
 The impact on the economy is tremendous and provides a massive boost to local businesses and jobs.
 International students' expenditure has supported many jobs in cities and university towns around the UK.

 The higher education policy institution ( HEPI) calculated the economic impacts of international students on the UK economy.
 It determined that foreigners, particularly international students, had a significant financial advantage in the UK.
 When separating the finance advantages achieved by the UK from hosting overseas students, the categories are visitors, non-fee income, and fee income.
-Around £0.6 billion was received from visitors, £11.3 billion from non-fee income, and £10.7 billion from overseas students on university fees.
+Around £0.6 billion was received from visitors, £11.3 billion from non-fee income, and £10.7 billion overseas students on university fees.
 Thus, we can see from the preceding the economic relevance of overseas students to the UK economy.

-The cost of hosting overseas students is much lower when compared to what these students pay in tuition fees, and this cost includes a teaching grant granted to the institution and student assistance services.
+Furthermore, the cost of hosting overseas students is much lower when compared to what these students pay in tuition fees.
+This cost includes a teaching grant granted to the institution and student assistance services.
 So, if we analyse the money spent on student housing against the amount collected from international students, it is apparent that hosting international students is worthwhile.
 In particular, students' day-to-day spending boosts the economy of the UK.
 From the calculations made, we can see how greatly international students have contributed to the UK's economic growth.